 - Physically challenged racers will compete with the Bronze Division racers.
 Physically Challenged racers will start first on their race venue.

 - Telemark racers will compete with the Bronze Division racers within their age and gender group.

 - The snowboard division will compete on its own course with snowboard gate panels.

 - Competitors will compete on one of five race venues depending on their age and division.

-- For example: if you race on the yellow course on Thursday you will race on the green course on Friday.
+- For example: if you race on the red course on Friday you will race on the blue course on Saturday.